-Confronting the issue under the Constitution for the first time in Kedroff v.
-Saint Nicholas Cathedral of Russian Orthodox Church in North America, 344 U. S. 94 (1952), the Court recognized that the "[f]reedom to select the clergy, where no improper methods of choice are proven," is "part of the free exercise of religion" protected by the First Amendment against government interference.
+Cathedral of Russian Orthodox Church in North America, 344 U. S. 94 (1952), the Court recognized that the "[f]reedom to select the clergy, where no improper methods of choice are proven," is "part of the free exercise of religion" protected by the First Amendment against government interference.
 At issue in Kedroff was the right to use a Russian Orthodox cathedral in New York City.
 The Russian Orthodox churches in North America had split from the Supreme Church Authority in Moscow, out of concern that the Authority had become a tool of the Soviet Government.
 The North American churches claimed that the right to use the cathedral belonged to an archbishop elected by them; the Supreme Church Authority claimed that it belonged instead to an archbishop appointed by the patriarch in Moscow.
-New York's highest court ruled in favor of the North American churches, based on a state law requiring every Russian Orthodox churches as authoritative.
+New York's highest court ruled in favor of the North American churches, based on a state law requiring every Russian Orthodox church in New York to recognize the determination of the governing body of the North American churches as authoritative.